jedace07/fedora-multimedia/README.md

 - Install Nvidia drivers
 - Install corresponding hardware codecs

+IMPORTANT: This is very much in an alpha "it worked on a vm" state, so unless you know what it does or wanna contribute, you should be careful while running this.
-NOTE: I haven't tested this on any Silverblue or RHEL system, so I can't guarantee that it'll work on those, feel free to raise an issue or commit a patch if you happen to fix it.
+I haven't tested this on any Silverblue or RHEL system, so I can't guarantee that it'll work on those, feel free to raise an issue or commit a patch if you happen to fix it.

 ### Installing and Running